While recovery from a drug and alcohol addiction is possible, relapse is a constant danger – often with lethal consequences.

 Medication-Assisted Treatment (MAT) is the use of medications, in combination with counseling and behavioral therapies, to provide a “whole-patient” approach to treating substance use disorders.
 The prescribed medication operates to:

 - Block the euphoric effects of alcohol and opioids

 - Relieve physiological cravings

 - Normalize body functions without negative and euphoric effects of substance used

-Medications are approved by the Food and Drug Administration and our programs are clinically driven and tailored to meet each client’s needs.
+Medications are approved by the Food and Drug Administration, and our programs are clinically driven and tailored to meet each client’s needs.
 Two of the most commonly prescribed medications are:

-Suboxone, a combination of buprenorphine and naloxone, may provide clients enough relief from the severe discomfort to allow them to benefit from treatment.
+Suboxone, a combination of buprenorphine and naloxone, may provide clients enough relief from severe discomfort to allow them to benefit from treatment.
 However, Suboxone is a Schedule III controlled substance and can be abused for its mood-altering effect.